|An illustration of Federal dead at Hollow Tree Gap published in The National Tribune, |

 By July 1866, Widow Lewis (1) was living in northwestern Pennsylvania.
 She was 40 years old (2).
 According to this pension document, Duane died from "the bursting of a shell" at the "Battle of Franklin" (3)—Hollow Tree Gap is several miles north of Franklin.
 Laura had married Clark (4) on May 23, 1839.
 Mrs. Lewis secured a pension for the standard $8 a month—a pittance for the sacrifice of her son, whose final resting place is unknown.

 The stretch of Franklin Pike where the Battle of Hollow Tree Gap was fought is unrecognizable today as a battlefield.
 Below wooded ridges, a mishmash of convenience stores, apartments, and office buildings clutter an intersection.
 Endless road construction provides further irritation.
 Your escape route is a turn on Holly Tree Gap Road, a serpentine, two-lane stretch that slices through hills into some of the prettiest countryside you'll ever see.

 -- Have something to add (or correct) in this post?
 E-mail me here.

 - Comstock, Daniel Webster, Ninth Cavalry: One Hundred and Twenty-First Regiment, Indiana Volunteers, Richmond, Ind.: J.M.
 Coe, 1890.

-- Duane A. Allen mother's pension file, National Archives and Records Service, Washington, via fold3.com.
+- Duane A. Lewis mother's pension file, National Archives and Records Service, Washington, via fold3.com.
 (WC97660).

 - The Hamilton County Ledger, Noblesville, Ind., Feb.
 5, 1897.